 Alton Morris is a lively, friendly side for both men and women, dancing in the Border style.
 You can see us during the summer months at a variety of festivals and local pubs.
 From October to April, we practise weekly at Alton Infant School.
 New dancers and musicians are always very welcome, so if you are interested please get in touch.
 No experience required!

 - Ever fancied having a go yourself?
-Come along to our Taster Open Night on Friday 13th October at Alton Infant School!
+Come along to our Taster Open Night on Friday 12th and 19th October at Alton Infant School!
 8pm, entrance in Victoria Road.
 Men and women welcome, no experience necessary, free entrance.

-- A great day entertaining the crowds at Blackmoor Apple Fair!
+- A great day entertaining the crowds at Blackmoor Apple Fair in 2017 and we will be there again on 14th October in 2018!

 - New squire announced!

-Our programme of dancing has been finalised for this year.
-Please view to our calendar to see where we will be dancing over the coming season.
+Our programme of dancing published.
+Please view to our calendar to see where we will be dancing during the coming season.

 - Alton Morris Support HomeStart Wey-WaterAlton Morris was at The George, Butts Lane, Alton to hand over a £500 cheque to Home-Start WeyWater.
 This will be matched by the Four Acres Trust making a whopping £1,000 for this local charity.Alton Morris are always looking for new people to learn to be dancers and musicians to help carry on their traditional morris dance performances around the town and further afield into the future.